My Jobshare offers career track roles at reduced hours through job sharing

 Meet the Founders

 Anna J. is a policy nerd, researcher, mother, and advocate for equality.
 Anna has worked in nonprofit management, is a published researcher on population dynamics, and has helped to lead the City of Pasadena in successfully curtailing rising homelessness.
 She holds a double masters in Public Administration and Urban Planning from the University of Southern California.
-She lives with her dog, sons and husband in Southern California.
+She lives with her dog, three children, and husband in Southern California.

 Anna C. is a policy nerd and advocate with a passion for data, design, and making the world a better place.
 She currently provides research, evaluation, and strategic consulting for nonprofit and public sector clients.
 Anna C. is most proud of her work to pass a state legislation that increased access to healthy food for over a half a million students in high poverty schools.
 Anna holds master’s degrees in Public Policy and Geographic Information Science & Technology from the University of Southern California.
 She enjoys spending time outdoors with her daughter and husband in their home state of Michigan.